vdbrink/vdbrink.github.io/node-red/node-red_home-assistant_full_moon.md

 ## Home Assistant state update trigger in Node-RED

-To trigger a flow in Node-RED based on an event updates in Home Assistant you can use the node 'events: state'
+To trigger a flow in Node-RED based on event updates in Home Assistant you can use the node 'events: state'

 An example is to send a message (in this case, to the debug node, replace it with your own chat app) when it's a full moon.